alexdlukens/alukens-site-academic/content/project/basic-unix-utilities/index.md

   focal_point: Smart
   preview_only: false
 ---
 This project required me to implement several basic Unix utilities using the C programming language.
 Implemented utilities include: cat, grep, zip, and unzip.
-Zip will be altered in a subsequent project to implement multithreading in order to improve efficiency. f
+Zip will be altered in a subsequent project to implement multithreading in order to improve efficiency.